indraone01/SimpleJSONCrudNodejs/README.md

-## Practice to implemented CRUD in Node via local storage such as json, and into DB with MongoDB.
+## Practice to implemented CRUD in Node via local storage such as json.